 Our other sites:

 The importance of playgrounds shouldn’t be underestimated.
 They are key places where children develop physically, emotionally and psychologically; spaces where they can learn social skills and express their creativity – all through play.
-The UN Convention on the Rights of the Child is a complete statement of children’s rights and recognises that children have a right ‘to rest and leisure, to engage in play and recreational activities’.
+According to the Association of Play Industries (API), playgrounds can help tackle childhood obesity, mental health and sleep problems.

 Playgrounds are therefore invaluable areas that require careful planning and design so that children can be safe to play and develop.
 However, much greater effort is required from local authorities, designers and specifiers to reduce the estimated 40,000 annual injuries to children in playgrounds.
 In particular, fencing and gates simply need to be installed to meet the required standards.